We represent New Zealand in international fisheries management. Find out about our role, what we do, and how to access international fisheries.

 About international fisheries

-International fisheries include fisheries:
+International fisheries include:

-- within another country's waters
+- fishing areas in another country's waters (in their EEZ)

 - meeting international obligations.

 - developing international and regional frameworks, standards, and rules to support: